dev-null-undefined/VisualSorting/README.md

 # VisualSorting

-Sorting algoritms animated using JavaScript.
+Sorting algorithms animated using JavaScript.
 You can test it out [here](https://threshmain.github.io/index.html)

 ## Available algorithms